Dagaaba people: Oral literature

 Oral literature has a long tradition with Dagaaba communities, and remains a living vehicle of education and acculturation in Dagaaba society.
 There are two main types of literature in Dagaaba society.
 They can broadly be categorized as secular literature consisting of stories, tales, proverbs and other oral genre and the sacred literature produced during ritual and religious services.
 The most important of these are bagr mythical narratives recitations and orations produced during initiation rituals and other religious services.

 Religion

+Dagaaba communities historically have practiced Traditional religions, as well as Islam and Christianity.
+The Ghanaian Dagaaba have traditionally had a Cousinage/Joking relationship with the Frafra (Gurunsi) people.